citp/privacy-policy-historical/d/da/dai/dailyedition.press.md

 **(12) Contact**

-If you have any questions about this privacy policy or our treatment of your personal data, please write to us by at: info@dailyedition.press
+If you have any questions about this privacy policy or our treatment of your personal data, please write to us by at: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)